 The rack then attaches the needed weight plates to the bar to equal the selected weight.
 When you lift the dumbbell, any unused plates remain in the rack.

 Ease of use is a key characteristic of adjustable dumbbells, and designs for selecting the proper weight vary widely.
-With some sets you must manually slide and lock the weight plates onto the bar.
+With some sets, you must manually slide and lock the weight plates onto the bar.
 Others implement rack mechanisms that lock the plates automatically.

 What about cost?
 Clamp systems cost less than other types of adjustable dumbbells.
 Dial and selector pin systems are offered at similar price points.
-Beyond the weight selection system, the cost for the adjustable dumbbells depends on the amount of available weight and number of weight plates included.
+Beyond the weight selection system, the cost for the adjustable dumbbells depends on the amount of available weight and the number of weight plates included.

 An adjustable dumbbell that uses a clamp system requires you to slide the weights onto the bar manually.
 You spin a nut or collar onto the end of the bar to secure the weights with the clamp system.
 This system differs from some other adjustable dumbbells that automatically attach the weight plates.